joshuafriso/cloudwalk_test/README.md

 6. Gradle for android build tools

 ## Installation
 Clone or download this repository and open it in an IDE like Android Studio or Visual Studio Code.
-Make sure that all dependencies are properly set up before
+Make sure that all dependencies are properly set up before.
 Then execute the following commands in order: flutter pub get
 After all the dependencies were got, press F5 to run the project